ben10ben/Interpretable-time-series-forecasting-at-scale/README.md

 `python3 tft_electricity_build_in_normalizer.py` to run our TFT implementation with already tuned hyperparameters and let the TFT module take care of normalization

+`python3 neuralprophet_electricity_build_in_normalizer.py` to run our NeuralProphet implementation without hyperparameter tuning and let the NeuralProphet module take care of normalization

-`python3 neuralprophet_electricity.py` to run our NeuralProphet implementation without hyperparameter tuning and let the NeuralProphet module take care of normalization
+`python3 neuralprophet_electricity_google_normalizer.py` to run our NeuralProphet implementation without hyperparameter tuning and let the NeuralProphet module take care of normalization

 `python3 arima_electricity.py` to create an ARIMA model for every local timeseries and safe the predictions to a csv, models are not saved.